 Private School Teaching Jobs

-There are over 500 private schools in Alabama that serve approximately 85,000 students.
+There are nearly 400 private schools in Alabama that serve approximately 75,000 students.
 Private school teachers may experience a lower teaching ratio, a particular religious affiliation, or a same-gender environment.

 Alabama Education Association